lorforlinux/docs.beagleboard.io/boards/beaglev/ahead/03-design.rst

 Design & specifications
 #######################

-If you want to know how BeagleV Ahead board is designed and what are its high-level specifications then this chapter is for you.
+If you want to know how BeagleV-Ahead board is designed and what are its high-level specifications then this chapter is for you.
 We are going to discuss each hardware design element in detail and provide high-level device specifications in a short and crisp form as well.